kkhaledhamed/FIFO-Verification-using-UVM/README.md

 - Toggle Coverage: Measures how often each bit in the design toggles.
 - Branch Coverage: Ensures all branches in conditional statements are exercised.
 - Statement Coverage: Verifies all code statements are executed.
-- Condition Coverage: Ensures that all conditions in the design have been evaluated.
 - Assertions Coverage: Tracks how many of the implemented assertions have been triggered.
 - Functional Coverage: Cross-coverage between write enable, read enable, and control signals (excluding data_out).